This page contains information about the books I’ve worked on, be it as an author, editor, or translator (roles that, in

 I got the idea for the book after reading Peter Øvig Knudsen‘s bestseller Blekingegadebanden (2007).
 Knudsen’s volume was well-written and compelling, but it was dissatisfying from a political perspective.
 The only former member of the group he talked to (or, more precisely, who would talk to him) was the one who has made public amends for his involvement.
 This motivated me to look up other members, willing to tell their side of the story and explain their politics for an international audience.
 It was a great book to work on, with long, memorable meetings in Copenhagen.

-Apart from the English edition, the book has come out in German and Swedish.
+Apart from the English edition, the book has come out in German, Swedish, and Greek.
 A Spanish translation, done by a Basque prisoner, is still awaiting publication.
 The audience of the book is small, but enthusiastic.
 Long reviews were written for the Monthly Review, The Primer, the Partisan newspaper of the Revolutionary Communist Party of Canada (PCR-RCP), and the blog of the Leading Light Communist Organization.
 On reddit, a reader stated that the Blekingegade Group was “like MIM in theory, but way better in practice“.
 Berlin’s radical bookstore Schwarze Risse recommended the book as a Christmas gift (that’s right), and the daily junge Welt offered it as a prize for crossword puzzlers.
 Canadian punk rock band The Fallout released a song, “Robin Hood”, inspired by it.
 Particularly heartening was to see one of the group’s slogans, “Solidarity is something you can hold in your hands“, being picked up by Rojava solidarity groups.
 The slogan was also used as the title of a pamphlet with selected texts from Turning Money and related writings, published by the Rhizzone Pamphlet Factory Thread.